 Students must submit two letters of recommendation, a 500-word essay, and educational transcripts for eligibility.
 This program began in 2003 and has funded more than $930,000 to more than 500 students.
 Scholarship recipients also receive a free ready-to-work test through the foundation’s partnership with NATE.

 - Deadlines: June 1, 2022 (spring semester); October 1, 2022 (fall semester)

 - Amount: Up to $2,000 to each qualified student

-Thermaxx Jackets, specializes in designing and manufacturing removable insulation covers to meet our clients’ diverse needs, provides a $1,000 award annually to a full-time student at a trade school pursuing a program in HVAC/R, or an undergraduate student working on a bachelor’s degree in engineering or pre-engineering.
-Applicants must have at least a 2.5 GPA and complete an essay asking “What inspired you to become an engineer or HVAC professional?”
+Thermaxx Jackets specializes in designing and manufacturing removable insulation covers to meet its client’s diverse needs.
+It provides a $1,000 award annually to a full-time student at a trade school pursuing a program in HVAC/R, or an undergraduate student working on a bachelor’s degree in engineering or pre-engineering.
+Applicants must have at least a 2.5 GPA and complete an essay asking “What inspired them to become an engineer or HVAC professional?”

 - Amount: $1,000